 Examples of organizations that have used one or more these approaches include the American Red Cross, Krotchet Kids, Goodwill Industries, PATH, and Seven Women:

-- Krotchet Kids, a U.S.-based nonprofit, funds the majority of programmatic work through sales of knitted items made by its client population (women living in poverty in Peru and Uganda).
+Krotchet Kids, a U.S.-based nonprofit, funds the majority of their programmatic work through sales of knitted items made by its client population (women living in poverty in Peru and Uganda).

 Although not a nonprofit organization, the company Toockies does something similar to Krochet Kids and deserves mention as another model to support charitable work.
 Just like Krotchet Kids, Toockies teaches impoverished women how to knit, pays the women for the products they make, and then sells the products (hand-knit cloths) to support the cost of the program.
 Toockies works with women Nababpur, India.

 Strategies to Reduce Expenses